shriramdevanathan/ToyWeatherSimulator/README.md

 7. If not, I am defaulting the year to 2016, finding out the average and standard deviation of the pressure and humidity values in the same month that needs to be forecasted, and then fitting a random value between average and average + standard deviation

-	for example :- to fit pressure value in 2017-05, if pressure value mean in 2016-05 is 1000 and standard deviation is 20, the I am generating a random number between 1000 and 1020 to fit to pressure.
+	for example :- to fit pressure value in 2018-05, if pressure value mean in 2016-05 is 1000 and standard deviation is 20, the I am generating a random number between 1000 and 1020 to fit to pressure.
-	Similarly, humidity.
+	Similarly, for humidity as well.

 8. If in the worst case there are no values even in the year 2016, then I am just hardcoding random values.